Mukim

-A mukim is a type of administrative division used in Brunei, the Indonesian province of Aceh (see Mukim (Aceh)), Malaysia and Singapore.
+A mukim is a type of administrative division used in Malaysia, Brunei, Indonesia and Singapore, equivalent to a subdistrict.
 The word mukim is a loanword in English.
 However, it was also originally a loanword in Malay from the Arabic word: مقيم (meaning resident).
 The closest English translation for mukim is township.

 Usage

 Brunei

 In Brunei, a mukim is the immediate subdivision of a district (daerah).
 The equivalent English word for 'mukim' is 'township'.

 There are 38 mukims in Brunei.
 Each mukim is an administrative area made up of several kampung (Malay for "village").
 A mukim is headed by a penghulu (Malay for "headman"), which is an elected office.
 The number of mukims in each of the districts in Brunei is as follows: